swcarpentry/managing-research-software-projects/all.md

-In fact, whether or not a developer keeps track of their stats is a good way to tell how serious they are about their craft in an interview—something that would-be developers should keep in mind.
+In fact, whether or not a developer keeps track of their stats is a good way to tell how serious they are about their craft in an interview-something that would-be developers should keep in mind.

 Going back to the original timeline, you may have noticed that design overlaps estimation, and coding overlaps design.
 This is deliberate: as